exoeconomy/DiscordTipBot/README.md

-### Tipbot for Discord that works with Stratis
+### Tipbot for EXOS Community Discord

-The bot is added to the [stratis community discord](https://discord.gg/9tDyfZs).
+This product is based on the project of [noescape00](https://github.com/noescape00/DiscordTipBot).
 You can check it out there.

-Or you can [add stratis tipbot](https://discordapp.com/oauth2/authorize?client_id=468025834519658496&scope=bot) to your server.

 Don't forget to add `Manage Messages ` permission for the bot.